 BU’s eight Madrid programs offer the chance to study and live in one of the world’s most dynamic metropolises.
+All students have the unique opportunity to experience life in a Spanish homestay.
 The Madrid Engineering Program, offered Spring Semesters and designed for sophomores, gives students the opportunity to take technical and engineering courses through the Universidad Pontificia Comillas-ICAI.
 Classes are taught in English by Spanish faculty, and no prior language study is required.

 Requirements & Considerations